GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 they also come with features to navigate to their content.

 Seeing is believing:
-please first check out what we showcased at Chrome Dev Summit last year:
+please first check out what we showcased at Chrome Dev Summit 2018:

 {% YouTube 'Ai4aZ9Jbsys', '1081' %}